octo-technology/OpenTezos/docs/michelson/tutorial.md

 This section intends to introduce main concepts of the Michelson language.
 It begins with basics of **stack manipulation** then focus on primitive types and more complex **data structures** that can be modeled; and finally focus on specific features related to smart contracts concept.

+Here is an overview the sub-sections of this "Tutorial" section:
+- Stack programming
+- Primitive types support
+- Working with complex data structures
+- Contract specific types and operations
+- Functions (Lambda)
+- Iterative processing

 ### Stack programming